The Transformation of the North Shore & Acrisure Stadium

 Construction on Three Rivers Stadium begins in 1968.

-The $55 million ($439 million when adjusted for modern inflation) project was funded by a public and private split and was completed in 29 months, with the Pirates playing their first game at Three Rivers Stadium on July 16, 1970, and the Steelers following on Sept.
-20. The stadium’s seated capacity was nearly 48,000 for baseball games and 59,000 for football games.
+The $55 million ($439 million when adjusted for modern inflation) project was funded by a public and private split and was completed in 29 months, with both the Steelers and the Pirates playing their first games at Three Rivers Stadium in 1970.
+The stadium’s seated capacity was nearly 48,000 for baseball games and 59,000 for football games.

 The Pittsburgh Steelers playing their first game in Three Rivers Stadium against the Houston Oilers on Sept.
 20, 1970.